jupyter/accessibility/docs/contribute/this-repo.md

 The source for the Team Compass content is located in the `docs` directory and is organized under the following chapters:

-- Community - located in `docs/community`
+- Accessibility Efforts - content is located in `docs/resources`
-- Contribute - located in `docs/contribute`
+- Community - Community Meetings and Events - located in `docs/community`
-- Accessibility efforts - content is located in `docs/funding` and `docs/resources`
+- Community - Contribute to Jupyter Accessibility - located in `docs/contribute`
 - Accessibility resources - located in `docs/resources`
+- Funded Accessibility Work - located in `docs/funding`

 Additionally, the landing page is located in `docs/index.md`.